Prologue – A Shadow of Prophecy

 Harry shook his head, but quickly explained, "They were friendly, and they helped me get my trunk into the car."

-"Oh, sorry…" Draco shrugged, though he didn't really look or sound truly sorry.
-Still, as before, Harry appreciated the effort.
+"Oh, sorry…" Draco shrugged, though as before he didn't really look or sound truly sorry.

 "Who?" came the reply, the voice sounded like the same woman Harry had heard mention muggles back in the station.